whwjdqls/AIC-kpmg2023/README.md

 - You can download the KorQuAD 2.1 dataset in [this link](https://korquad.github.io/)

 ## Training/Validation
+You can just clone the [KoELECTRA](https://github.com/monologg/KoELECTRA) repo into your own computer.
+Then, overwrite our files in the `KoELECTR/finetune` directory.
+<br><br>
 To train this model run:
 ```
 python run_squad.py --task korquad --config_file koelectra-base-v3.json